-GraphAware Empowers Intelligence Analysts With AI Assistant Called Maestro
+GraphAware Empowers Intelligence Analysts With AI-Based Assistant

 April 24, 2025 · 4 min read

-“Our vision is to empower analysts to efficiently do the work they excel at.
+“Our vision is really to empower analysts to efficiently do the work they excel at.
 With Maestro, they don’t need to spend time on routine tasks that the machine can do for them,” explains Christophe Willemsen, Chief Technology Officer at GraphAware.
 He adds that LLM-based systems introduce new security challenges, and the team takes every precaution to protect client data and mitigate hallucinations.
 Graphs and LLMs are a natural combination for retrieving accurate answers: the structured information in the graphs provide a framework for LLMs to keep their answers in line with the data.

 Security is a priority